huntergps/handbook-docs/Uno/02 - Working with native APIs from Uno.md

 # Working with native APIs from Uno

-This chapter is about using the Android and iOS native APIs from Uno and how one can native functionality in a common interface and expose it as a JavaScript module.
+This chapter is about using the Android and iOS native APIs from Uno.

 ## Using iOS APIs
 ```